FahYen/EngineeringNotes/Git_notes/README.md

 ```
 ### This is the default for pushing to the primary GitHub account.
 Copy and modify this default snippet so you

-## Basic Git work flow
+## Basic Git Work Flow
 ![Basic rebase workflow](Illustrations/rebase.png "Basic rebase workflow")
-## 'git add'
+**Add changes to staging area**
 Git add specifies what changes are staged for the next commit.
 ### Add all changes in current working directory except files specified by .gitignore
 ```bash
 git add .
 ```
 ### .gitignore example
 .gitignore can be in any directory in the repository, each one applies to its directory and all subdirectories below it.
-The glob pattern assume the working directory to be the location of .gitignore.
+The glob pattern take the working directory as the location of .gitignore.
 ```bash
 # Ignore everything
 *